Apollo1840/StudyTimeBoard/README.md

 2. Ask me to give you the access to this google sheet: https://docs.google.com/spreadsheets/d/1FGoY2IrXavkyiRGZQkvTIgHwHmIrlohR-IDoQ5K4hw4/edit?usp=sharing

-3. Add the "client_email" in `./utils/creds/client_secret.json` to the share list of that google sheet.
+3. Add the "client_email" in `./utils/creds/client_secret.json` to the share list of that googrm le sheet.

 Now you are ready to go.